What it’s really like to quit Amazon

 During the pandemic, when Amazon’s sales exploded, the company went on a hiring spree, adding 350,000 new workers who could earn at least $15 an hour and benefits.
 But many were putting their lives at risk.
 Between March and September of 2020, Amazon admits that nearly 20,000 workers tested positive for COVID-19; it has not confirmed how many of its workers died of the disease.
 Amazon workers, meanwhile, say the company was “attempting systemically to keep its workforce uninformed” about infections and outbreaks in its warehouses.

 Ultimately, however, many workers simply quit their jobs, and Amazon quickly replaced them.
 In May 2021, with the pandemic still raging, Amazon chose to eliminate policies like an increase in hazard pay and double overtime.
 It also stopped allowing workers to take unlimited time off if they felt sick or unsafe at work.
-“The workers who left were replaced by another layers of workers who were desperate enough to want those jobs no matter what the conditions,” says Kaoosji.
+“The workers who left were replaced by another layer of workers who were desperate enough to want those jobs no matter what the conditions,” says Kaoosji.

 The toll on Main Street